benkoshy/pagy/docs/guides/choose-right.md

 Pagy supports `ElasticsearchRails`, `Meilisearch`, `Searchkick`, and `TypesenseRails`.

-These paginators get the count, limit and results provided by the search platform.
-Pagy acts as an interface to these underlying gems, using the `:offset` paginator (without its shortcomings).
+The search paginators get the count, limit and results provided by the search platform.
+Pagy acts as an interface to these underlying gems, using the [OFFSET](#offset) technique, without its shortcomings.

 ==- Paginators&nbsp;&nbsp;[!badge variant="contrast" size="xs" corners="pill" text="4"]